Expanding Worlds Curriculum

 Reading aloud every day to the whole class is a teacher’s priority.
 We carefully select the books we read in order to study a range of high quality, diverse, modern and classic fiction.
 Our ‘Reading Spine’ is an agreed set of books that are read to the children as a whole class and can also be used to stimulate writing:

 Every lesson will contain an element of reading.
 This can be from a fiction book, a non-fiction book or a piece the teacher has written themselves.
 This is repeated over the course of the unit in order to increase fluency.

 In addition, each curriculum unit has linked texts and explicit vocabulary lists.
 These are described as our core books.

-We follow The Write Stuff system for teaching writing.
-The two overarching principles of this scheme are enriched experiences and a rigorous focus on sentence construction.
-Grammar techniques and creativity are embedded in every lesson under the framework of the Writing Rainbow:
+We follow The Write Stuff curriculum for teaching writing.
+The two overarching principles of this scheme are the provision of language rich experiences and a rigorous focus on sentence construction.
+Grammar techniques and creativity are embedded in every lesson under the curriculum framework of the Writing Rainbow:

 Each unit of work is stimulated by the reading of quality texts.
-At the end of each unit,, an extended piece of writing is produced which includes the writing features that have been taught.
+At the end of each unit, an extended piece of independent writing is produced which includes the writing features that have been studied.

 Spelling and Grammar